smgt/git-flattr/README.md

 git-flattr
 ==========

-Easily Flattr github repositories from the command line
+This is a gem that makes it easy to Flattr GitHub repositories from the command line.
+It's still in early development.